FelSiq/machine-learning-learning/README.md

-# machine-learning-learning
+# A personal & messy repository about Machine Learning
 This is a repository about my process of learning machine learning.
 Here I cluster some of my machine learning related code.
-All code here are not supposed to follow the state-of-art implementations, nor offer any sort of guarantees or have any sort of optimizations.
+All code here is not supposed to follow the state-of-art implementations, nor offer any sort of guarantees or have any sort of optimizations.

 # Useful stuff
 ## University lectures, lecture notes, exams, assignments etc
-### Basic
+#### Basic
 - (Recommended) MIT Artificial Intelligence course (2010)
     - Professor: Patrick Henry Winston
     - Course main page: https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/